Sosman1992/Reverse_Engineering_Week2_Lab1_Part2_Report/README.md

 - BinText: A sysinternals GUI program that shows the strings in a program
 - PEView: Shows useful summary information about the portable executable(s), including compile time and imports
 - Dependency Walker: For showing imports
+- strings: A sysinternals command line program for showing the characters in an executable.